 Look.
 In the game of life, you have to play with the cards you're dealt.
 Some people are dealt aces and kings - other people get dealt less lucky cards.
 The secret of the game of life is to play the best game you can with the cards you have.
 It's up to you to do the most with the education you can manage to get.
 A four-year brick-and-mortar education is best, but that isn't in the cards for everyone.
 It says good things about you if you manage to build a spectacular portfolio with a less-than-Ivy-League education.
 Don't worry about appearances; focus on substance.
-There are good online degree programs for those who cannot manage a brick-and-mortar degree.
 Wherever you study, you have to apply yourself to your education, do your utmost to learn the material and build a strong portfolio.
 It's all up to you, baby.
 Nobody cares where you got your learning.
 You should get the best education you can, I'm not saying it doesn't matter - but then you have to use your education well, to play the game as best you can.

 For further reading about this question, see my November 2005 and September 2007 columns ("The Games Game"), on the IGDA.org website.